FeralInteractive/medieval2-unitcards/README.md

 <img width="239" alt="mogrifyformat" src="https://user-images.githubusercontent.com/113598098/192984302-2ac6ed66-369e-4175-a860-4f40aafde25d.PNG">

-Simply update the file in game (if replacing an existing asset) or add the file to the relevant directory (if producing for a mod).
+Simply update the file in game with the new `.tga` (if replacing an existing asset) or add the file to the relevant directory (if producing for a mod).

 **Portrait game directories**
   * Game Directories